llincooi/RetinaMasterThesis/README.md

 ## In LED_Data
 In this folder, all files are the recording data, comprising RGC spike trains and the stimulus series.
 ## In OLED_Data
-* `fitNGD2LASpara.npz`: Fitting result of the temporal kernel of the model to experimental data.
+* `fitNGD2LASpara.npz`: Fitting result of the temporal kernel (TK) of the model to experimental data.
 Obtained from the code `CalculateandFit_TK.ipynb`.
 * `RF_properties.mat`: Size and center of the receptive field of RGCs, obtained from a MATLAB code that was not included herein.
 * `oled_boundary_set.mat`: Some basic feature of the stimulus spatial pattern: dynamic range, size of the moving bar on the OLED display, etc.
 * Other files: Recording data, which comprise RGC spike trains and the stimulus series.